Matty-El/velo-route/README.md

 #### Profile Page

 -   The profile page displays the logged in user's profile details and the routes they have added which are displayed with the most recently added routes listed first.
 -   The displayed routes can be edited by selecting the edit button or they can be deleted.
 There is a cancel button if the user decides that they do not wish to edit the route which returns the user to their profile page.
+The delete button is linked to a modal that displays a message to ask if the use definitely wants to delete the route.

 #### Add Routes Page

 -   The Add Routes page allows users who are logged in to the site to add new routes.
--   There is a simple input form that has dropdown select options for choosing a route category and difficulty level and input fields for users to add a route name, route image, route description, route distance and a link to the route on the users favourite GPS activity platform, e.g. Strava.
+-   There is a simple input form that has dropdown select options for choosing a route category, country and difficulty level and input fields for users to add a route name, route image, route description, route distance and a link to the route on the users favourite GPS activity platform, e.g. Strava.

 #### Add Cycling Tip Page

--   The Add Cycling Tips page allows administration users to add new cycling tips to the VeloRoute website.
+-   The Add Cycling Tips page allows admin users to add new cycling tips to the VeloRoute website.
--   There is a simple input form that has dropdown select option for choosing a cycling tip category and input fields for the administration user to add a cycling tip name, an image, a cycling tip description and a link to further information related to the cycling tip.
+-   There is a simple input form that has a dropdown select option for choosing a cycling tip category and input fields for the admin user to add a cycling tip name, an image, a cycling tip description and a link to further information related to the cycling tip.

 #### Manage Categories Page

 -   The Manage Categories page allows administration users to add, edit and delete the categories used for the dropdown select options on the Add Route and Add Cycling Tips pages.
--   The categories are displayed as simple cards categorised by each category type with buttons for adding, editing and deleting the categories
+-   The categories are displayed as simple cards categorised by each category type with buttons for adding, editing and deleting the categories.

 #### Footer Section